Nicole Stamp: Career

 Stamp works as a writer, director, actress, and TV host.
 Her work has been nominated for six Canadian Screen Awards, in four different categories - as a director, writer, host, and series creator.

 Currently, Stamp is the series creator, co-executive producer, writer, and host of Media Stamped, a new show teaching media literacy to children.
-Produced by Sinking Ship Entertainment for Telus Optik, Media Stamped was nominated for a Writers Guild of Canada Award for Best Teens/Tweens Script, a Youth Media Alliance Award, and three Canadian Screen Awards, including Best Series and Best Host.
+Produced by Sinking Ship Entertainment for Telus Optik, Media Stamped won the Japan Prize Award of Honour and the Prix Jeunesse International Theme Prize, and was nominated for a Writers Guild of Canada Award for Best Teens/Tweens Script, a Youth Media Alliance Award, and three Canadian Screen Awards, including Best Series and Best Host.

 Stamp started her career at TVOntario, where she co-hosted six seasons of TVOntario's afternoon block, The SPACE.
 Stamp also hosted the Ontario Championships of Reach For The Top from 2004 until 2009.
 She also wrote the series EnviroGirl, in which she played the title character, an educational superhero.
 TVOntario won the "Best Interactive" Gemini Award for the series Time Trackers, a historical children's series hosted by Stamp in which she also voiced various animated characters.
 Stamp also co-hosted TVOntario's Word Wizard, which was nominated for a Gemini Award for Best Interactive show.
 In total TVOntario has won two Geminis among six nominations for series in which Stamp hosted or performed lead roles.

 Stamp improvised for two seasons with The Second City's Canadian National Touring Company.

 Stamp has directed and hosted hundreds of red carpet talent interviews at the Toronto International Film Festival for Alliance Films and Tribute Media.